 he sharp increase in elite polarization has been called "the central puzzle of modern American politics" (Poole 2004).
-Increasingly, scholars hold that polarization is asymmetric, with "the movement of the Republican Party to the right account[ing] for most" of polarization (McCarty 2015).
-For example, Ahler and Broockman (forthcoming) find that in the years 2008-2016, Democratic members of the US House voted with the majority of their constituents 69% of the time on roll calls about which the Cooperative Congressional Election Study (CCES), whereas Republican members did so only 52% of the time, barely more often than would be expected by chance.
+Increasingly, scholars hold that polarization is asymmetric, with "the movement of the Republican Party to the right account[ing] for most" of polarization (McCarty 2015).2 For example, Ahler and Broockman (forthcoming) find that in the years 2008-2016, Democratic members of the US House voted with the majority of their constituents 69% of the time on roll calls about which the Cooperative Congressional Election Study (CCES), whereas Republican members did so only 52% of the time, barely more often than would be expected by chance.
 Similarly, Hall (2015, Table A.4) finds that Republican candidates often take positions more extreme than would be electorally optimal, while Democrats do so far less often.
-Scholars have worked to understand how politicians' congruence with public opinion can break down from many perspectives (Achen and Bartels 2016; Bawn et al. 2012; Gilens 2012), but existing theories still struggle to explain such one-sided biases.

-In this article, we argue that politicians can mis-
+Scholars have worked to understand how politicians' congruence with public opinion can tels 2016; Bawn et al. 2012; Gilens 2012), but existing theories still struggle to explain such one-sided biases.
+In this article, we argue that politicians can misbreak down from many perspectives (Achen and Bar-